 Children's growth and development will be assessed throughout the year by the primary caregiver, with additional observations and feedback from other staff.
-High Scope COR (Curriculum Obervation Record) is used as the assessment tool in conjunction with the Colorado Early Learning and Development Guidelines.
-COR is a secure website.
-Staff is training in the use of the tool and gather information through daily observations, developmental checklists and information obtained from families.
+Learning Genie is used as the assessment tool in conjunction with the Colorado Early Learning and Development Guidelines as well as the ASQ Tool.
+Staff are trained in the use of the tools and gather information through daily observations, developmental checklists and information obtained from families.
 Results are shared during family conferences in a culturally and linguistically appropriate manner.